junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Yes, it is a rather intriguing story about a private detective in old town New York."
 Cas confirms.
 "I found it in the motel drawer."

-Dean turns to the back page, reading out loud: "New York growled at my window.
+Dean turns to the back cover, reading out loud: "New York growled at my window.
 A friend once told this was the town of a million stories.

-Some nights I felt like they were all happening to me.
+"Some nights I felt like they were all happening to me.
 This was one of those nights.

-But what the hell -- my stocking seams were straight, my lipstick was combat ready, and I was packing cleavage that could fell an ox at twenty feet."
+"But what the hell -- my stocking seams were straight, my lipstick was combat ready, and I was packing cleavage that could fell an ox at twenty feet."

 He looks up from the blurb, amused, "Whoever wrote this, I like her already.
 'Packing cleavage that could fell an ox at twenty feet!'"